 In the past, caskets were often bought ahead of time, and in mountain areas, the coffin is used in the house as a bench.
 In towns and cities, this practice has been abandoned.

-During olden days, the body was kept in the home for as long as six months, sealed inside the casket.
-Currently, the body is kept at home about a week or less.
+During the olden days, the body was kept in the home for as long as six months, sealed inside the casket.
+Currently, the body is kept at home for about a week or less.

 Sometimes, coffins are temporarily buried in the gardens to discourage thieves from robbing the valuables inside.
 In the case of young virgin girls, the burial place is often nearby the home so that it can be watched.
 Some rural people believe that the head of a virgin girl is very valuable and may be conserved and turned into the most powerful and omnipotent talisman through special ceremonies.
 Persons who have the talisman are believed to be omnipotent and invulnerable.

 Before the body is placed in the coffin, it is wrapped in strips of cloth and a white silk shroud.
 The body is wedged in the coffin with red branches, paper, and other objects.
 This helps keep the body in place as it decomposes.
 Embalming is not widely practised.
 A bowl of uncooked rice is placed on the lid of a coffin by many families.
 They believe that this will keep the dead body from arising.
 The coffin should be attended to constantly to keep any dog or cat from jumping over it, as it is believed that if this happens, the body will be revived temporarily and behave erratically, scaring those present.